Insidiae/perpetual-testing-initiative/Round 0/log-tldr.md

 ### R0D30

 Started the Scikit-Learn section of the ZTM Machine Learning course, exploring the typical workflow of a Scikit-Learn project.

+### R0D31

+Finished the first three sections of the ZTM FAANG course.